 To give you one more way to think about it, I’m going to put one of the flowers into a full picture tutorial for you.
 Here is the start to finish process for one medium sized flower.

-As I said, I wanted to give you room for your own creativity, but if you’re the type of person that simply wants to know exactly what I did, here’s a quick breakdown:
+As I said, I wanted to give you room for your own creativity, but if you’re the type of person that simply wants to know exactly what I did for my bouquet (and which real flowers they resemble), here’s a quick breakdown:

 - 3 large (12″ radius) flowers: